-Tummy Tuck – Abdominoplasty also called tummy tuck is an operation designed to do two things: remove excess skin from lower abdomen and tighten the central muscles of the abdomen.
+Tummy Tuck in Dubai at AACSH – Abdominoplasty also called tummy tuck is an operation designed to do two things: remove excess skin from lower abdomen and tighten the central muscles of the abdomen.
 The result is a smoother flatter abdomen.

 - Women with loose or sagging abdominal wall skin but no fat excess

 - Women with abnormal relaxation of the anterior (front) abdominal wall muscles due to weight gain or loss, pregnancies, or prior surgery.

 - Those with separation of the midline muscles (diastasis)

 - Those who are unable to tighten the abdominal wall skin with exercise.

 What is lipoabdominoplasty (LABP)?

 In the newer variant called lipoabdominoplasty, extensive Liposuction is performed first on the abdomen before making the skin incision.
 The procedure is also performed differently in that the skin need not be elevated off the muscles completely, several blood vessels, nerves and lymphatics are preserved.
 Modern lipoabdominoplasty is a safer procedure.
 Some surgeons do not even use drains in this.
 The contouring effect is superior, pain is perhaps less and recovery is faster.
 Complications seem to be less in experienced hands.